setupdraw/jquery-form-poster/README.md

 	});
 	```

-3. Include the action attribute as usual to your HTML form.CSS file.

-4. Copy the image folder, replacing the slider images with your own.
-Retain the naming format.

-5. Include the action attribute as usual in your HTML form.
+3. Include the action attribute as usual in your HTML form.